 Home Decorating for Beginners

 Picking the perfect color scheme takes time and is an important part of your home's overall design.
-While you may want to use a different color in each room keep it simple by creating a consistent look by using similar colors to make your home cohesive.
+While you may want to use a different color in each room, keep it simple by creating a consistent look.
+Using similar colors will make your home look cohesive.

 A focal point is an element intended to catch your eye as you walk into a room.
 It is a component that stands out from the other design elements.
 The center of attention can be anything, such as an accent wall, a large window, television, artwork or a fireplace.

-Don't forget to incorporate the principles of scale and proportion, color and texture.
+Don't forget to incorporate the principles of scale, proportion, color and texture.
 Scale relates to the room size.
 Proportion makes a visual connection to the shape and size of similar items.
-Another principle is rhythm that creates order, repetition, progression and movement with color, shapes and texture.
+Another principle is rhythm, which creates order, repetition, progression and movement with color, shapes and texture.

 You certainly don’t want your place to look like pages out of the Pottery Barn catalog.
 There’s nothing like a vintage furniture piece to impart quality and character to your home.
 Adding in a few vintage items create an interesting, personal and inviting space.